Undocumented Students (AB540)

 • Collect documents as evidence you meet the guidelines

-• Complete USCIS Forms I-821D and I-765 at www.uscis.gov/I-821D (Please attend free community workshops for assistance with completing these forms.
+• Complete USCIS Forms I-821D and I-765 at USCIS.
+Please attend free community workshops for assistance with completing these forms.
 You may go to the counseling office for information on local events)

 • Mail USCIS forms and fees (total $465)